fe950/AutPrintMailAttachments/README.md

 This is a shell script for automatically printing email attachments.
-It's 99% a copy of thomasX/autoprint work, I just made it work with gmail in 2020 and make it easier to get started for beginners.
+It's 99% a copy of thomasX/autoprint work, I just made it work with gmail in 2020 and made it easier to get started with for beginners.

 #### how does it work
-In this configuration it use fetchmail to connect to gmail with imap and download new attachments, leave messages on server and mark it read.
+In this configuration it use fetchmail to connect to gmail with imap and download new attachments.
+It leaves the messages on server and mark it read.
-Then using uudeview to render file(s) and print with lpr to a postscript Cups printer It can be scheduled to run at intervalls with cron.
+Then using uudeview to render file and print with lpr to a postscript Cups printer It can be scheduled to run at intervalls with cron.